Marina Cortelles

 Marina Cortelles (born 31 March 2007) is a Spanish rhythmic gymnast.
-She is the 2025 World group all-around bronze medalist and the 2025 European group all-around champion.
+She is the 2026 World Group all-around champion, the 2025 World group all-around bronze medalist and a two-time (2025, 2026) European Group all-around champion.

 Career

 In December 2019, Cortelles was selected for a national control training among gymnasts born in 2006 and 2007.

 Junior

 In the first months of 2021, she was included into the rooster of the Spanish junior group.
 In 2021, she took silver at the Spanish Championships among juniors.

 The following year she was confirmed into the national team, as an individual.
 In March she won gold with hoop in the junior international tournament Andalucía Cup.
 Later she won gold with hoop and ribbon, as well as with her club, in the first round of the second division of the Spanish club championship.
 At the Spanish school championships she won gold in teams and with hoop.
 In May she was selected for the COMEGYM in Mersin, winning silver with ribbon and bronze with hoop.
 In June she took part in the European Championships in Tel Aviv, being 6th in the junior ribbon final.
 She then took bronze at nationals.
 At the San Marino international tournament she took silver in the junior category behind Liliana Lewinska.
 In November she won gold with hoop and with ribbon at the last round of the club championships.